RyanWhited/School_District_Analysis/README.md

   ![New Disctrict Summary](https://github.com/RyanWhited/School_District_Analysis/blob/main/Resources/New%20District%20Summary.jpg)

 - How is the school summary affected?
-  - I notice a drastic postive change in % passing math, reading, and overall passing as seen below
+  - I noticed a drastic postive change in % passing math, reading, and overall passing as seen below

   Original School Summary